xiaoshuifu/TOS2/README.md

 <a name="TeamothersEcosystem"></a>
 ### Teamothers supply chain ecosystem
-3.1.1 Track vehicle information system
+1) Track vehicle information system
 The automobile service platform of the auto man supply chain block chain can establish a complete notarized service integrity system of automobile service.
 From vehicle production to discarded information records and so on, a perfect track can be formed.
 All information about the vehicle can not be eliminated or modified, with integrity and authenticity, so as to achieve accurate tracing.

-3.1.2 Transaction trajectory system
+2) Transaction trajectory system
 The automotive supply chain block chain automobile service platform adopts the decentralized block chain second-hand car certification mode.
 This means implementing a regulatory system that is not centered on either side.
 The whole platform uses block chain technology to build a complete rating system for second-hand evaluation agencies, which contains complete information about used car certification agencies.
 Institutions and appraisers in the organization take over the evaluation of cases, including the number of cases, the process, the results, etc., can even increase customer evaluation and so on.

-3.1.3 Notarized reward system (pending mining system) The so-called mining system, refers to the chain block, each block including some or all of the recent transactions, before a block of references, and other data.
+3) Notarized reward system (pending mining system)
+The so-called mining system, refers to the chain block, each block including some or all of the recent transactions, before a block of references, and other data.
 It also includes a difficulty answer, and the answer is unique to each block.
 A new block if there is no correct answer, cannot be sent to the network in the process of mining, the essence is to solve the current block in the competition.
 The mathematical problems in each block are difficult to solve, but once an effective solution is found, other network nodes can easily verify the correctness of the solution.
 For a given block, there may be multiple effective solutions, butonly one solution to the block is needed.
 In the automotive supply chain block chain of automobile service platform, relying on the system of notarization reward system of mining, verify each correct answer between each node, ensure the information authority.

-3.1.4 Teamothers payment application
+4) Teamothers payment application
-1）App client
+a) App client
 For the convenience of customers and merchants, the payment application of Teamothers supply chain contract third-party payment platform will develop mobile phone App client, including IOS client and Andorid client.
 More features will be introduced to meet user transaction payment needs, asset management and market inquiries.

-2)	Client function
+b) Client function
     ⦁   Third party settlement (receipts and payments) : Include payment (or batch), can give different settlement PayPal account       payment, transfer of funds immediately to the account, fast and convenient.
 It includes all kinds of living scene pay, cross-border trade and so on.
     ⦁	Asset management : The private key signature is used to ensure the security of the local account and make the assets clear at the same time.
 Meanwhile, it supports various types of wallet (digital / cash) and easily imports and exports.
 It is also possible that the backup word backup is lost, and the multi signature anti-theft.
     ⦁	Data compass：This function can provide real-time transaction index monitoring, statistics and analysis, dig out the characteristics of customers, provide fine operation direction, and cross market comparison, grasp market trend.
     ⦁	User management (credit)：Users can view and manage their credit scores and interests directly in the App.
     ⦁	Pay attention to the market : Teamothers supply chain clients can watch global exchanges, set up price alerts to take advantage of investment opportunities, and also have built-in trading and exchange services.
     ⦁	Integrated DAPP : Integration of third-party DAPP (decentralized applications) interaction, push industry information, technological progress, provide multi-dimensional data information discovery investment opportunities.

 <a name="ServiceSystem"></a>
 ### Service system

-3.2.1 Decentralized service certification system
+1) Decentralized service certification system

 The block chain is a distributed account, a technical solution that collectively maintains a reliable database through centralization and trust - removal.
 Due to the fact that block chains can not be tampered with, under the joint efforts of many block chain organizations and companies, the centralization of trust has evolved from centralization of trust to centralization of trust based on Algorithm and data.
 In the automotive vehicle supply chain chain block vehicle service platform, with the centralization of trust intermediary being gradually weakened and replaced, a decentralized service authentication system was established.

 P2P network platform with the underlying encryption and Hash technology to solve the data can't be falsified and delete data and other problems -- vehicle information if present in the blockchain, curing will achieve the evidence, this is not the blockchain tampering.